racheleniccolai-svg/Mixed-effect-linear-model-and-Kaplan-Meier-curve/README.md

 ```

 # Script
-For more information about the script open the file "In vivo statistical analysis"
+For more information about the R script used for the statistical analysis, open the file "In vivo statistical analysis"